shahzaib-s-warraich/shahzaib-saqib.github.io/content/index.md

 # About me

 Hello!
-I am a MS student at USC, advised by Swabha Swa­yam­dip­ta.
+I am a MS student at USC, advised by Dr. Swabha Swa­yam­dip­ta and mentored by Sayan Ghosh.
 Previously, I was a Research Engineer at Retrocausal, and before that I studied EECS at NUST.

-My current research focuses on improving language modeling, sampling, and interpretability methods by building and exploiting our theoretical understanding of neural language models.
+I am currently interested in the intersection of LLMs, Interpretability, Evaluation, Reasoning, and Preference Tuning.

 # Publications